RAMTEJPASELA/RAMTEJPASELA/README.md

 ## 🛠 **Notable Projects**

 ### 🔎 **IoT-Driven Cyber-Physical System and Digital Twin for Real-Time Bus Fault Protection**
+This project integrates IoT-enabled Cyber-Physical Systems (CPS) and Digital Twin (DT) technology for real-time fault detection in power systems, enhancing resilience and adaptability.
+Traditional static protection mechanisms struggle with modern smart grids, especially with renewable energy integration and bidirectional power flow.
+To address these challenges, this research leverages IoT and DT-based fault protection strategies.
+An IoT-enabled Cyber-Physical Digital Twin was developed, achieving a 15s response time for real-time bus fault detection using Raspberry Pi and ThingSpeak.

 🎥 **[Video Demonstration](https://youtu.be/1SOuRba_OvU)**

 ---